 As a filmmaker, Tim has created documentary short films for MyFace, American Parkinson Disease Association and numerous training and public service films for the public sector.

-Tim is the Raindance New York Hub General Manager where he organizes the internationally known and respected Raindance Filmmaking Curriculum within the New York and Hudson Valley Areas, specializing in the confluence of stage and screen.
+Tim is the Raindance New York Hub General Manager where he organizes the internationally known and respected Raindance Filmmaking Curriculum and film screening events within the New York and Hudson Valley Areas, specializing in the confluence of stage and screen.

 He is a content creator for the Raindance blog on film history, software, cameras, lenses and other production gear.
 He occasionally hosts the Raindance podcast.